FACTBOX-Power of Trump's endorsements faces test in 12 key 2022 elections | Politics

 RUSSELL FRY * Versus U.S. Representative Tom Rice * June 14 Republican primary for South Carolina's 7th congressional district Trump's pick to unseat incumbent Republican Rice, one of a handful of Republicans who voted to impeach the former leader, is a state representative whose campaign had nearly a half million dollars in the bank on March 31, pointing to a potentially competitive race with Rice.

-* U.S. Senate seat for Ohio vacated by retiring Senator Rob Portman * May 3 Republican nomination contest
+J.D.
+VANCE * U.S. Senate seat for Ohio vacated by retiring Senator Rob Portman

+* Nov.
+8 election Trump-backed Vance triumphed in a crowded May 3 Republican primary and is favored to win in November against Democrat Tim Ryan, currently a U.S. Representative for Ohio, although some political observers expect a stiff challenge from Ryan.

-Trump-backed Vance is best known as the author of the best-seller "Hillbilly Elegy" which documented the descent of factory towns in states like Ohio into poverty and drug abuse.
-He has styled himself as an angry populist in the Trumpian mold but a recent public opinion poll on the Republican nomination contest pointed to a close race with former Ohio state treasurer Josh Mandel.
+Vance is best known as the author of best-seller "Hillbilly Elegy" which documented the descent of factory towns in states like Ohio into poverty and drug abuse.
+He has styled himself as an angry populist in the Trumpian mold, seeking to shed his prior reputation as a Trump critic.
 TED BUDD

 * U.S. Senate seat for North Carolina vacated by retiring Senator Richard Burr * May 17 Republican nomination contest